Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 > Standing too close to the corner or edge of a square can result in a spread
 > reaching across a gap into another safe spot, or a stack marker missing your
 > partner.

-{: .info .mt-8 }
-> Because we have the *![bubble]Bubble* players begin on the 2 quadrant, it is
-> easy to see where each player's ending locations will be.
-You can use this info
-> to position yourself for melee uptime.

 {: .mechanics .mt-8 }
 {% collapse More Info - Why It Works %}